 Strategic Issues

-- Strategic issues are those concerns which the organization must address in order to be effective and viable
+- Strategic issues are concerns that the organization must address in order to be effective and viable.

 Goals